heahn3/standalone_web_maps_foss4g2025/README.md

 ## File Descriptions

-- **index.html**: The main HTML structure of the web map application
+- **index.html**: The main HTML file containing the map container, inline CSS for styling, and JavaScript to initialize MapLibre
-- **index.js**: JavaScript code that initializes and controls the map
-- **styles.css**: Custom CSS for styling the map container and UI elements
+- **style.json**: MapLibre style specification defining data sources (GeoJSON, PMTiles) and layer styling
-- **sources/**: Contains GeoJSON and other geographic data files for the map
+- **sources/**: Contains GeoJSON and PMTiles geographic data files for the map
-- **lib/**: All third-party libraries bundled locally (ensures offline functionality)
+- **lib/**: All third-party libraries (MapLibre, PMTiles), fonts, and sprites bundled locally (ensures offline functionality)

 ## Making It Your Own